 A: Yes, you should do a quick rinse, but it doesn't have to be perfect.
 Just make sure you get rid of the majority of the food, so it doesn't contaminate the rest of the recyclables.

-A: Recycling on campus is a joint effort between Facilities Services and the campus community.
+A: Recycling on campus is a joint effort between several departments within the Division of Facilities Services and the campus community.
 It all starts with YOU.

 A: Facilities Management currently recycles light bulbs and batteries used on campus.
 To request recycling of these items, place a FAMIS service request or contact your Facilities Management supervisor - click on your campus: Frost Campus or Medical Center Campus.

 A: Universal waste encompasses everything from old computer monitors, appliances, light bulbs, batteries, or anything else with a cord.
 SLU's Facilities Services division will accept many items, please see our page on e-waste.
-When you are ready to have your items picked up, place a FAMIS service request and Distribution Services will come pick it up.
+When you are ready to have your items picked up, place a FAMIS service request and Distribution Services will pick it up free of charge.

-A: Distribution Services assists Residence Life and Center for Service and Community Engagement with the disposal of unwanted move-in and move-out items, many of which are sent to a donation center.
-The move-out initiative, now named Trash to Treasure, is scheduled to take place during finals week in the fall and spring semesters.
-During the winter program, boxes will be placed in most of the residence halls.
-Donations will gradually be brought to central locations and picked up by St. Vincent de Paul.
+A: Trash to Treasure, SLU's move-out initiative uses the resources of the Center for Service and Community Engagement, Facilities Management, Grounds Services, Sustainability & Benchmarking, and Residence Life to divert unwanted move-out items, many of which are sent to local donation centers.
+Trash to Treasure is scheduled to take place during finals week in the fall and spring semesters.
+During the fall program, boxes will be placed inside most of the residence halls.
+Donations will gradually be brought to central locations and picked up by local non-profits and charities.
 For the spring program, tents will be set up at strategic locations across campus for donations to be dropped off.

 A: Cradle-to-cradle all starts and ends with the producer.
 Wherever a product is "born" is where it ultimately "dies."
 Consider the life of a product: someone makes it and then a consumer purchases it and uses that product until it breaks, runs out, or wears out.
 Then what?
 Well, in a cradle-to-cradle system the waste generated by the product goes back to the original producer who can salvage what is left to make the next line of products or recycle and transform it for another use.
 This is a sustainable alternative to the more traditional "cradle-to-grave" model where once a consumer is done with a product they simply send it to a landfill and put it "six feet under," so to speak.